 Delivered by (discipline responsible): The discipline of the person who will be delivering the early intervention service or support is indicated here. (see Birth to Three System Procedures Manual – Personnel Standards for disciplines approved to deliver early intervention services)

 Each individual delivering a service should be represented on a different line.
-It is important that the family clearly understands what services they can expect to be delivered, by whom, and for what length of time.
+It is important that the family clearly understands what services they can expect to be delivered, by whom, where, how (in–person, remote), and for what length of time.

 Joint Visits: For visits that will be joint visits there must be somewhere else in the IFSP such as the additional page or meeting notes to indicate that the parents understand that visits will be made at the same time.
 (For instance, when a visit will occur with an audiologist and another team member).
 Joint visits that occur in order to support the Primary Service Provider and the family are possible as supported by the “bullet” under the grid in Section 6: “Supports are provided to assist families in helping their child learn and develop.
 These may be provided by a primary service provider (PSP).
 A full team is available to support your PSP and family through joint visits”.